Boston Youth Poet Laureate

 The Youth Poet Laureate acts as an advocate for poetry, language, and the arts.
 They create a unique artistic legacy through public readings and civic events.
 The mission of the Youth Poet Laureate is to raise the status of poetry in the everyday lives of Bostonians.

 Alondra Bobadilla was selected as Boston's first-ever Youth Poet Laureate in January 2020.
+The City named Anjalequa Birkett as Boston's second Youth Poet Laureate in February 2022.

 Eligibility and duties